isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

 #💡 Note: All genomes were annotated in a loop using the above parameters.
 Genus was specified as Brachyspira and default bacterial settings were used.

 🧬 Panaroo (Pangenome Analysis)
-Panaroo v1.3.4 was used to perform pangenome analysis and generate a core gene alignment from annotated genomes
+<br />Panaroo v1.3.4 was used to perform pangenome analysis and generate a core gene alignment from annotated genomes
-Usage:
+<br />Usage:
 ```
 panaroo -i ./annotated_assemblies_gff_files/*.gff \
   -o ./panaroo_output/ \